|

 NOTE: You may receive credit for appraisals of other types of real property not listed.
 You must document your work file to substantiate the number of hours spent on an assignment.(back

-9. When I become Certified do I still have to work
+to top) 8.
+When I upgrade from being a trainee, do I still have to work

 status above trainee your supervisor should disassociate you.
 Please